Yeyi language

-Yeyi (autoethnonym Shiyɛyi) is a Bantu language spoken by approximately 50,000 Yeyi people along the Okavango River in Namibia and Botswana.
-Yeyi, influenced by Juu languages, is one of several Bantu languages along the Okavango with clicks.
-It has the largest known inventory of clicks of any Bantu language, with dental, alveolar, palatal, and lateral articulations.
+Yeyi (Shiyɛyi) is a Bantu language spoken by approximately 50,000 Yeyi people along the Okavango River in Namibia and Botswana.

+Dialects

+The main dialect is called Shirwanga.

+Status

 Though most of its older speakers prefer Yeyi in normal conversation, it is being gradually phased out in Botswana by a popular move towards Tswana, with Yeyi only being learned by children in a few villages.
 Yeyi speakers in the Caprivi Strip of north-eastern Namibia, however, retain Yeyi in villages (including Linyanti), but may also speak the regional lingua franca, Lozi.

-The main dialect is called Shirwanga.
 A slight majority of Botswana Yeyi are monolingual in the national language, Tswana, and the majority of the rest are bilingual.

+The Kamanakao Association was formed in 1995 as a pressure group for the linguistic and cultural rights of the Wayeyi tribe, promoting the Seyeyi language, and preserving cultural heritage.
+Although the Wayeyi tribe are a majority in Botswana, theirs is a minority language.

+Lydia Nyati-Ramahobo who was a founder member of the association published The National Language: A Resource or a Problem?
+The Implementation of the Language Policy of Botswana in 2001.

 Classification

 Yeyi appears to be a divergent lineage of Bantu.
 It is usually classified as a member of the R Zone Bantu languages.
 The language has been phonetically influenced by the Ju languages, though it is no longer in contact with them.